JGCRI/tethys/docs/source/getting_started.rst

 Once downloaded, install as a Python package by running "setup.py" from the command line::

 	$ python setup.py install

-This will also install the packages listed in :ref:`dependencies`.
+This will automatically install the packages listed in :ref:`dependencies`.
 In order to avoid package version conflicts, consider creating a virtual environment for tethys.

 In the future, easy installation will be available via pip.

+.. _installing-package-data:

 Installing Package Data
 -----------------------------------
-Example data is available at https://zenodo.org/record/4780604#.YXGH8Z7MJPY.
-It is 2.1 GB.
+Example data is available for download at https://zenodo.org/record/4780604#.YXGH8Z7MJPY.

+**NOTE**: The data will require around 2.1 GB of storage space.

 Once extracted, change the paths in "config.ini" to point to the relevant files and directories on your machine.